stephenh/tessell/docs/stubs.md

 Stubs are not a part of traditional MVP, but they are used extensively in `gwt-mpv`.

-Their purpose is to provide "dummy browser" behavior in just one place (each stub widget) and not repeated for every view in your application.
+Their purpose is to provide "dummy browser" behavior in just one place (each stub widget) and not repeated for every view in your application (or in every test in your application as mock specifications).

 To do this, each `IsXxx` widget interface (see [View Generation](./viewgeneration.html)) has two implementations: